MuhammadaliHSE/muhammadali-hse/README.md

 Developed and executed a corrective action plan that improved the company’s safety rating by 30% in external audits.

-3. Safety Training Program Development - [Company Name] Nature of the Project: I developed and implemented a safety training program for employees across various departments.
+3. Safety Training Program Development - Shandong Tiejun Nature of the Project: I developed and implemented a safety training program for employees across various departments.
 The training covered topics such as safe handling of hazardous materials, fire prevention, emergency evacuation procedures, and first-aid skills.

 Key Achievements: